Uvalde, Texas, school officer pleads not guilty to charges of failing to protect kids during attack

 Several families of Uvalde victims have filed federal and state lawsuits against law enforcement, social media and online gaming companies and the gun manufacturer that made the rifle the gunman used.

-Lathan, who reported from Austin, Texas, is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Stengle reported from Dallas.
+AP reporter Jim Vertuno in Austin contributed to the report.
+Lathan is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
-Vertuno reported from Austin, Texas.

 Credit: AP

-Note: This story was corrected to reflect that the shooting happened on May 24, 2022, not May 22, 2024, and that Pete Arredondo is 52 years old, not 53.